 It is quite challenging to find replacement parts, such as additional sear burners, for imports.
 Also, if your appliance needs repairs, they’ll be less expensive with North American models.

-Do you intend to bring your IR grill camping or tailgating like a portable barbecue?
+Do you intend to bring your IR grill tailgating or camping and need a portable barbecue?
 If so, you should try to find a model that is easy to pack.

-The infrared grill you choose should be just as high-quality as your existing gas grill, if not more.
+The model you choose should be just as high-quality as your existing gas grill, if not more.
 This is especially crucial if you’re spending over your budget for the added searing feature.